Doctware/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 My simple web stack diagram -> https://imgur.com/xhtYKYS

+Discrption:
-in this simple web stack there is a server that host www.foobar.com and this server was able to connect to with the help of DNS that record www.foobar.com pointing to 8.8.8.8 which is the address of the server that hosted www.foobar.com
+in this simple web stack there is a server that host www.foobar.com and this server was able to locate with the help of DNS that record www.foobar.com pointing to 8.8.8.8 which is the address of the server that hosted www.foobar.com the server netwrok does not secure with SSL or any firewall

 What is a server?
 	 in my own definition this is a computer, situated in somewere or anywhere and